mesaguy/ansible-prometheus/docs/ping_exporter_czerwonk.md

     prometheus_ping_exporter_czerwonk_extra_opts: []

 The version of ping_exporter_czerwonk to install.
-The default version can be found in the [ping_exporter_czerwonk variables file](../vars/software/ping_exporter_czerwonk.yml) and can be used to override the default version:
+The default version can be found in the [ping_exporter_czerwonk variables file](../vars/software/ping_exporter_czerwonk.yml) and the default version can be overridden using the following variable:

     prometheus_ping_exporter_czerwonk_version: "1.0.0"